Pat Stanton: International career

 Stanton was selected three times by the Scotland under-23 team early in his career.
 He won 16 caps for Scotland between 1966 and 1974, captaining the side three times.
 He also played for the Scotland under-21 team as an over-age player and represented the Scottish League.

 Coaching and management

 Stanton got a start in coaching when Alex Ferguson made him his assistant at Aberdeen, a position he held for one season, that resulted in winning the Premier Division title together.
 He then managed Cowdenbeath, then Dunfermline Athletic.
 He returned to Hibs in 1982, but his spell in the manager's chair at Easter Road was unsuccessful and he resigned in 1984.
 Stanton was also manager of the Scotland semi pro team for the Four nations tournament in 1981 and 1982.

+Legacy

+A composed midfielder who could also operate in a defensive role, Stanton was noted for his reading of the game, tackling, and passing ability.
+He is regarded as one of Hibernian's greatest ever players, and widely considered to be one of the finest Scottish players in the history of the game, with notable football figures including Jock Stein, Eddie Turnbull, and Alex Ferguson having praised him for his ability and sportsmanship.

+Scotland manager Tommy Docherty was a keen admirer of Stanton, selecting him for a number of international matches, and claiming that he considered Stanton to be a better player than the legendary England captain Bobby Moore.

+In July 2025, Hibs renamed one of the stands at Easter Road as the "Pat Stanton Stand" in his honour.